So I start this morning's walk around Walden's shore with these milestones in mind and eyes open.

 |Birch tree reflected (center)|

-Great-spangled fritillary butterflies are moving about in Little Cove.
+Great-spangled fritillary butterflies move quietly about in Little Cove.

 Walking toward Long Cove, to the southwest, the eastern sun dances off the submerged cobbles and projects the shorelines green and gold across the pond's surface.